nursyahrina/e-commerce_dashboard/README.md

 streamlit run dashboard.py
 ```

+## Description:

-This GitHub repository hosts the final project for the Dicoding learning module "Belajar Analisis Data dengan Python," focusing on the analysis of Olist, a prominent Brazilian e-commerce platform.
-The project encompasses a comprehensive dashboard showcasing key insights from the dataset and a notebook that details the data cleaning and exploratory data analysis (EDA) process.
+Welcome to the Olist Brazilian E-Commerce Data Dashboard project repository!
+This project was created as the final project of the Dicoding learning module "Belajar Analisis Data dengan Python" (Learn Data Analysis with Python).
+It showcases a comprehensive data dashboard that provides insights into the Olist e-commerce dataset, along with a detailed notebook for data cleaning and exploratory data analysis (EDA).

 ## Project Overview:

-Dashboard: Explore a visually engaging dashboard that presents essential findings and trends within the Olist e-commerce data.
-This interactive dashboard provides a user-friendly interface for understanding customer demographics, product performance, and sales trends.
+- Dashboard: Explore the dynamic and interactive dashboard powered by Streamlit, allowing you to visualize key metrics and trends in the Olist e-commerce dataset.
+The dashboard is publicly available and can be accessed online at [Olist E-Commerce Dashboard](https://nursyahrina-ecommerce-dashboard.streamlit.app/).
+Discover valuable insights into the e-commerce data, including sales performance, product categories, customer demographics, and more.

-Notebook: Delve into the intricacies of data cleaning and exploratory data analysis with our Jupyter notebook.
-Discover how we transformed the raw data into meaningful insights, identified data quality issues, and extracted valuable information to drive informed decisions.
+- Notebook: Dive deep into the data preprocessing and exploratory data analysis (EDA) process with the Jupyter notebook provided.
+Follow along as we clean the dataset, extract meaningful information, and uncover hidden patterns and trends.
+This notebook is a valuable resource for those interested in understanding the data analysis process.

 ## Key Features:

 Visualize customer demographics and their geographical distribution.
 Analyze the performance of different product categories.
 Investigate sales trends and seasonality in Olist's e-commerce data.

+## Access the Dashboard:

+The Olist Brazilian E-Commerce Data Dashboard is hosted on the Streamlit Community Cloud and can be accessed at [https://nursyahrina-ecommerce-dashboard.streamlit.app/](https://nursyahrina-ecommerce-dashboard.streamlit.app/).
+Explore the world of Brazilian e-commerce data and gain insights into this dynamic market.

 ### Data Analysis Project: E-Commerce Public Dataset (Olist)
 - Name: Nursyahrina